Low-code programming for event-driven applications

 Node-RED is a Flow Based Programming tool written in node.js and using a web front end for wiring together hardware devices, APIs and online services in new and interesting ways.

 Many extra nodes are available (see http://flows.nodered.org), and can be installed via the Menu - Manage Palette option.
-Due to the restrictions of snaps nodes that require extra access to files, ports, or have a binary component, may NOT work or install correctly - unless run in "classic" mode.
-This is not the default.
+Due to the restrictions of snaps nodes that require extra access to files, ports, or have a binary component, may NOT work or install correctly.

 Snaps are applications packaged with all their dependencies to run on all popular Linux distributions from a single build.
 They update automatically and roll back gracefully.